inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 2. [Latex's syntax for math editing](https://pandoc.org/MANUAL.html#math)

-3. there is a very complete pandoc filter [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) that deal very well with citations.
+3. there is a specific Pandoc filter [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc) that deal very well with citations.

-So basically thanks to Pandoc, Mardown it is suitable for academic writing.
+So, thanks to Pandoc, Markdown it is suitable for academic writing.
-There are even more adavtages such ad using [templates](https://pandoc.org/MANUAL.html#templates) and benefit from [storing metadata of your manuscript directly in your file](https://pandoc.org/MANUAL.html#metadata-blocks) fir instance through YAML header (another potential post topic thanks to Clark Evans).
-Using mMrkdown may also require the authors switch from a classical WYSIWYG tool to a Markdown editor.
-I personnaly use [Atom](https://atom.io/) with the following packages: [markdown preview enhanced](https://atom.io/packages/markdown-preview), [autocomplete-bibtex](https://atom.io/packages/autocomplete-bibtex) (to handle reference) and [document-outline](https://atom.io/packages/document-outline) (thanks [@tpoi](https://twitter.com/tpoi) for the suggestion about the latter).
+There are even more advantages such ad using [templates](https://pandoc.org/MANUAL.html#templates) and benefit from [storing metadata of your manuscript directly in your file](https://pandoc.org/MANUAL.html#metadata-blocks) fir instance through YAML header (another potential post topic thanks to Clark Evans).
+Using Markdown also means for the authors to switch from a classical WYSIWYG tool to a Markdown editor.
+I personally use [Atom](https://atom.io/) with the following packages: [markdown preview enhanced](https://atom.io/packages/markdown-preview), [autocomplete-bibtex](https://atom.io/packages/autocomplete-bibtex) (to handle reference) and [document-outline](https://atom.io/packages/document-outline) (thanks [@tpoi](https://twitter.com/tpoi) for the suggestion about the latter).

 If you looking for more details about this, I highly recommend the tutorial of [Software Carpentry on the topic](http://swcarpentry.github.io/modern-scientific-authoring/) and also the